fabrlyn/ticker/README.md

   return millis();
 }

-// A TickerHandler, called for every interval void on_tick()
+// A TickerHandler, called every interval void on_tick()
 {
   // Do something